Fire safety is everyone's responsibility. Below are basic requirements for all faculty, staff, and students:

 Fire extinguishers, fire/smoke detection systems, and various fire extinguishing systems are provided in University buildings for emergency use only.
 The TWU Department of Public Safety (DPS) monitors all TWU fire alarm and automatic sprinkler systems 24/7.
 The DPS website contains information regarding current fire incident statistics for TWU.

-Faculty, staff and students should never attempt to disable or modify any life safety equipment; including smoke detectors, sprinklers, fire alarm panels, etc. In addition, please inform Risk Management or of any damage or other issues you may observe related to these systems.
+Faculty, staff, and students should never attempt to disable or modify any life safety equipment; including smoke detectors, sprinklers, fire alarm panels, etc. In addition, please inform EH&S of any damage or other issues you may observe related to these systems.

 Fire Extinguisher Use

 Fire extinguishers are found throughout University buildings; however, only appropriately trained faculty, staff, and students are permitted to use fire extinguishers, and then only if all of the following are true: